samplecatalina/silverhand/README.md

 ## Features

 - **Multi-Agent Orchestration**
-  Utilizes Microsoft AutoGen to define and coordinate multiple AI agents (e.g., legal, ethical, essay-review agents) in a conversation framework for iterative content refinement citeturn0search0turn0search2.
+  Utilizes Microsoft AutoGen to define and coordinate multiple AI agents (e.g., legal, ethical, essay-review agents) in a conversation framework for iterative content refinement.

 - **Retrieval-Augmented Generation (RAG) Pipeline**
-  Implements a RAG workflow to ingest, split, embed, and retrieve document chunks, ensuring responses are grounded in relevant source material citeturn1search1turn1search2.
+  Implements a RAG workflow to ingest, split, embed, and retrieve document chunks, ensuring responses are grounded in relevant source material.

 - **Vector Embeddings with pgvector**
-  Stores and queries high-dimensional embeddings in PostgreSQL via the pgvector extension, interfaced through LangChain’s vectorstore abstraction for efficient similarity search citeturn1search0.
+  Stores and queries high-dimensional embeddings in PostgreSQL via the pgvector extension, interfaced through LangChain’s vectorstore abstraction for efficient similarity search.

 - **FastAPI-Powered REST API**
-  Exposes endpoints for document upload, agent orchestration, and retrieval operations using FastAPI’s OpenAPI-based auto-documentation (Swagger UI) and Pydantic data validation citeturn3search0.
+  Exposes endpoints for document upload, agent orchestration, and retrieval operations using FastAPI’s OpenAPI-based auto-documentation (Swagger UI) and Pydantic data validation.

 - **Streamlit Front-End**
-  Provides an interactive web application built with Streamlit for users to submit requests, view agent dialogues, and download refined application drafts citeturn4search0.
+  Provides an interactive web application built with Streamlit for users to submit requests, view agent dialogues, and download refined application drafts.

 - **Semantic Text Splitting**
-  Includes a `SemanticChunker` that adaptively segments large documents based on embedding similarity, maximizing retrieval precision and contextual coherence citeturn6search0.
+  Includes a `SemanticChunker` that adaptively segments large documents based on embedding similarity, maximizing retrieval precision and contextual coherence.

 - **Containerized Deployment**
-  Encapsulates the entire toolchain within Docker containers for consistent development, testing, and production environments citeturn5search0.
+  Encapsulates the entire toolchain within Docker containers for consistent development, testing, and production environments.

 - **OpenAI API Integration**
-  Leverages the OpenAI Embeddings and Chat Completion APIs to generate and refine text with context-aware LLM calls citeturn7search0.
+  Leverages the OpenAI Embeddings and Chat Completion APIs to generate and refine text with context-aware LLM calls.

 ## Architecture